Paresh95/Word-Embeddings-Flask-REST-API/README.md

     |-- pickleModel.py #python file to pickle the trained model
     |-- app.py #python file containing the flask app
     |-- predict.py #python file containing helper functions to make predictions
+    |-- Dockerfile #a list of instructions to build a Docker container
+    |-- requirements.txt #a list of python modules to be installed in a Docker container
     |-- /data
     |-- /models
     |-- /test